pgvector/pgvector/README.md

 ### Portability

+By default, pgvector compiles with `-march=native` on some platforms for best performance.
+However, this can lead to `Illegal instruction` errors if trying to run the compiled extension on a different machine.
 To compile for portability, use:

 ```sh
 make OPTFLAGS=""